 - Does it use complete words?
 Common and complete words are easier to remember but are also easier for a hacker to crack.

 - Is it changed regularly?
-Passwords that are used over the long-term are more likely to be compromised, so have your team set reminders to regularly change them.
+Passwords that are used over the long-term are more likely to be compromised.
+Ensure your team set reminders to regularly change passwords as even a single character change can make a difference.

 - Is it shared across accounts or people?
 The same password used in multiple places or shared by many people are simply more vulnerable to attack.